-App developers can deduct expenses they incurred to do the job from earnings.
+App developers can deduct expenses they incurred in doing the job from their earnings.
 This could be anything from office furniture to cab fares for client visits.

 Aditi had a runaway hit with her task manager app on the Google App and iOS store last year.
 She made about 7 lakhs rupees after 35,000 downloads from all over the world.

 Let’s look at all the expenses she incurred as a freelancer.
 Remember these expenses must be directly related to building the app.

 She bought office furniture, a desk, and a chair, for Rs.9,600 to work on the app.
 She took a high-speed internet connection that costed her Rs.12,000.

 She had a couple of meetings with consultants during the year and she took a taxi to meet them.
 Rs.
 8,000.
 She hired a co-developer temporarily and paid her Rs.35,000 overall.

 Registration on the Play Store and iOS costed her Rs.10,000.

 Aditi can also claim depreciation on the laptop.
 A depreciation of 60% is allowed on laptops as per the Income Tax Act.
 Depreciation on Aditi’s laptop of Rs.60,000 works out to be Rs.36,000.

 Aditi split her telephone bill of Rs.36,000 for the year as part business and part personal and claimed Rs.18,000 as expense directly related to app development.